RaghavvGupta/SuperApp/README.md

 ### Code of Conduct

-We are committed to providing a welcoming and inclusive environment.
-Please be respectful and considerate in all interactions.
+We are committed to providing a welcoming and inclusive environment for everyone.
+All participants are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ---